 With satin stitch within an outline, it's easier to do the fill stitching first so that you aren't trying to avoid catching the outline stitches with your needle.
 This also ensures that the outline will be snug around your satin stitch.

 A finished satin stitch should have a smooth appearance to it, although you can work some other texture into it if you desire.
-For example, you might add a bit of couching in the midst of satin stitch to do this.
+For example, you might add a bit of couching amid satin stitch to do this.
 Tacking down the satin stitch also helps prevent snagging on long stitches.Continue to 3 of 4 below.

 03 of 04

 Working the Padded Satin Stitch

 Use padded satin stitch, sometimes referred to as a raised satin stitch, to fill smaller raised areas.
 The padding gives added depth and dimension to the design area.
 Small seed stitches (shown), running stitch, stem stitch or other embroidery stitches under the satin stitch create the padding.

 To work this stitch, fill the inside of the design area with your chosen stitch for padding.